houghta4/pathfind/README.md

 * Clear button that clears the visited nodes and path nodes of the last search (does not clear walls or start/end)

-* Error messages if the user tries to edit the board without clearing first, attempts to run another search while there is one already running, or if there is no path
+* Error messages if the user tries to edit the board before clearing, attempts to run another search before clearing, or if there is no path